ghoomfrog/silili/README.md

 ## Plurals

-Plural is indicated by reduplication: doubling the word.
+Plurals are indicated by reduplication: doubling the word.
 For example:

 <dl>
 	<dt>kiw kiw